 Here are the penalties for making deposits for payroll tax payments late:

-- 2% of the tax due if you’re one to five days late.
+- 1-5 days late: 2% of the tax due

-- 5% of the tax due if you’re six to 15 days late.
+- 6-15 days late: 5% of the tax due

 For instance, if you’re supposed to make a $2,000 deposit, your penalty will be $40 if you are five or fewer days late.
 The penalty will be $300 if you make your deposit 10 or more days after the IRS sends the notice.